robertmartin8/ReasonableDeviations/_posts/2022-04-18-molecular-notes-part-1.md

 - Good workflows for taking linear notes from some resource (Sources)
 - Primitives for established concepts (Atoms)
 - A top-down structure, albeit a flexible one (Topics)

+## Failure modes

+A recurring theme of this post is that you should modify Molecular Notes to work for you.
+But before wrapping up, I want to I want to outline some failure modes that you should take care to avoid!

+- Categorisation hell:
+    - Don’t spend too much time trying to come up with a fancy categorisation scheme.
+    - Pick something simple and flexible – something that you can build on top of as you get a better understanding of your particular needs
+- Completionism:
+    - Don’t add irrelevant things to your Second Brain.
+    - It can be tempting to try and be comprehensive but this leads to notes that are harder to review
+    - Not every concept deserves its own note!
+- Complicated metadata:
+    - Don’t try to overcomplicate the metadata – when I create a new note I only need to put three fields: “Topics”, “Reference” and “Type”.
+    - Anything complicated starts to be a barrier to creating notes.
+- Copy-pasting content:
+    - Copy-pasting is a no-go: it defeats the purpose of a Second Brain.
+    - Further, it dramatically reduces retention while simultaneously encouraging completionism
+- Not being intentional about note-taking:
+    - Don’t slip into autopilot and make traditional notes!
+    - Molecular Notes requires you to actively engage with the content, restructure old Sources even as you’re consuming a new Source, and constantly be on the lookout for opportunities to link ideas.

 ## Conclusion